mohammedaeraf/php/oop/oop-notes.md

 _Polymorphism is a greek word that literally means many forms.
 It allows objects of different classes to respond differently based on the same message._

+## Static Properties and Methods

+**Static Properties** belong to class and not to objects.

+**Static Methods** belong to class and not to objects and they are used to perform a utility function.

 ## Abstract Classes and Methods

 Abstract classes and methods are when the parent class has a named method, but need its child class(es) to fill out the tasks.